Alaskan Way Viaduct

 Following the Nisqually earthquake of February 2001, the state and city realized that the Alaskan Way Viaduct (built in 1953) is at risk from another major seismic event and would have to be replaced.
 The city's seawall, which supports the Viaduct, Alaskan Way surface street and many utilities, also needs renovation.

 In January 2009, Governor Christine Gregoire, Mayor Greg Nickels, and County Executive Ron Sims announced a Bored Tunnel Hybrid as the preferred alternative to carry forward for further study.
-The state, city, county and port have outlined a funding framework to pursue.
-Bored tunnel construction is estimated for 2013-15 with Viaduct demolition and waterfront reconstruction to follow.

 For more Information